top of page

 Leaving the station once again, I walked around.
 I Photographed the Halvergate Marshes whilst waiting for my return train to arrive and head first off towards Great Yarmouth, which came at 12.03 and photographing this service leaving, I awaited the return service from Great Yarmouth to Norwich at 12.17 that.
 Finally, I boarded and headed back to Norwich station.

-Will I revisit Berney Arms??
+Should I revisit Berney Arms??

 This station visit could have started something off with in-use railway trips.
 There are also some viaducts outside of Norfolk that I would like to visit in time.